koupypavel/school_projects/README.md

 # school_projects

-A selection of the most interesting projects at BUT FIT.
+A selection of the most interesting projects at VUT FIT.
 Including my bachelor project where I tried to tackle the basics of robotics and image processing in OpenCV.

 ## Description
 BP - Bachelor project.
 Build of small automatic vehicle with Mecanum wheels and camera.
 OpenCV, ROS based software capable of creating 3D map of its surroundings based on ORB-SLAM2